Cash flow management: how to take control of your business finances

 Key takeaways

-- Invoice immediately after delivering products or services and request deposits for longer projects to speed up cash flow and reduce payment delays.
+- Invoice immediately after delivering products or services and request deposits for longer projects to speed up cash inflows and reduce payment delays.

 - Keep accurate, up-to-date accounting records and use cash flow forecasting to predict your future cash position and spot potential problems before they become crises.

-- Build a cash reserve covering three to six months of operating expenses to handle unexpected events, weather economic cycles, and seize growth opportunities without relying on external financing.
+- Build a cash reserve covering 3 to 6 months of operating expenses to handle unexpected events, weather economic cycles, and seize growth opportunities without relying on external financing.

 What is cash flow?